Lennox-Gastaut Syndrome

 Linkage between Lennox-Gastaut & West Syndrome

 An LGS diagnosis has been to known to frequently follow a myriad of other childhood epilepsy diagnoses.
-None are more common than the diagnosis of West Syndrome.
-Up to 30% of known LGS cases follow a diagnosis of West Syndrome despite no known cause for the linkage of the two.
+None are more common than the diagnosis of West Syndrome, as many LGS cases follow a diagnosis of West Syndrome despite no known cause for the linkage of the two.

 Treatments & Prognosis

 Long-term prognosis is generally unfavorable for patients with LGS.
-While mortality secondary to LGS is low sitting around ~3 %, severe cognitive impairment and treatment resistant epilepsy still persists in the majority of patients.
+While mortality secondary to LGS is low, severe cognitive impairment and treatment resistant epilepsy still persists in the majority of patients.
 Patients with a history of West Syndrome also tend to have worse outcomes than those with idiopathic LGS.

 Key Takeaways